 Production Operative

-Burton-On-Trent, DE14 3HD
+Burton-on-Trent, DE14 3HD

-Monday - Friday (45 hour contract)
+Monday - Friday (45 hours per week)

-At Marley, we are looking for a reliable and enthusiastic Operative to join our well-established team at our site in Burton-on-Trent.
+At Marley, we are looking for a reliable and enthusiastic Production Operative to join our well-established team at our site in Burton-on-Trent.

 You may have experience in a similar manufacturing environment, or within a fast-paced production / warehouse operative role, whatever your background; if you have the right attitude and a forward-thinking approach to work, we would love to hear from you!